 trust such as news outlets and Facebook.

-- Do not haphazardly click on links if you don't know where they go to.
+- Do not haphazardly click on links in e-mail messages or websites if you don't know where they go to.
 This includes

 links created with URL shorteners such as bit.ly and tinyurl.com.